the-carlisle-group/Abacus/APLSource/DocSource/ObjectReference/HTMLElement_Property_Tag.md

 # HTMLElement Tag Property

-The Tag property returns the type of the element.
+The `Tag` property returns the type of the element.
-Usually this property is set by the `New` function and never changed.
+Usually this property is set by the [New]() function and never changed.
-However, it may be set after the fact, which is useful for restructuring HTML documents the creation of which may be out of our control.
+However, it may be set after the fact, which is useful for restructuring existing HTML documents.

 ## Examples